Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: MAP Inference

 \subsection{Evaluation of MAP Inference}

-In this section we evaluate the empirical performance of our MAP inference algorithm, comparing its running times against those of MOSEK\footnote{http://www.mosek.com} a commercially available convex optimization toolkit which uses interior-point methods (IPMs).
-We confirm the results of \citet{yanover:jmlr06} that IPMs do not scale well to large structured-prediction problems, and we show that our MAP inference algorithm scales very well.
-In fact, we observe that it scales linearly in practice with the number of potentials and constraints in the HL-MRF.
+In this section we evaluate the empirical performance of our MAP inference algorithm.\footnote{Code is available at \url{https://github.com/stephenbach/bach-jmlr17-code}.} We compare its running times against those of MOSEK,\footnote{http://www.mosek.com} a commercial convex optimization toolkit that uses interior-point methods (IPMs).
+We confirm the results of \citet{yanover:jmlr06} that IPMs do not scale well to large structured-prediction problems, and we show that our MAP inference algorithm scales much better.
+In fact, we observe that our method scales linearly in practice with the number of potentials and constraints in the HL-MRF.

-We evaluate scalability by generating social networks of varying sizes, constructing HL-MRFs with them, and measuring the running time required to find a MAP state.
+We evaluate scalability by generating social networks of varying sizes, constructing HL-MRFs over them, and measuring the running time required to find a MAP state.
 We compare our algorithm to MOSEK's IPM.
 The social networks we generate are designed to be representative of common social-network analysis tasks.
 We generate networks of users that are connected by different types of relationships, such as friendship and marriage, and our goal is to predict the political preferences, e.g., liberal or conservative, of each user.
-We also assume that we have local information about each user, which is common, representing demographic information and other indicators that are features.
+We also assume that we have local information about each user, representing features such as demographic information.

-We generate the social networks using power-law distributions according to a procedure described by \citet{broecheler:socialcom10} For a target number of users $N$, in-degrees and out-degrees $d$ for each edge type are sampled from the power-law distribution $D(k) \equiv \alpha k^{-\gamma}$.
+We generate the social networks using power-law distributions according to a procedure described by \citet{broecheler:socialcom10}.
+For a target number of users $N$, in-degrees and out-degrees $d$ for each edge type are sampled from the power-law distribution $D(k) \equiv \alpha k^{-\gamma}$.
 Incoming and outgoing edges of the same type are then matched randomly to create edges until no more matches are possible.
 The number of users is initially the target number plus the expected number of users with zero edges, and then users without any edges are removed.
-We use six edge types with various parameters to represent relationships in social networks with different combinations of abundance and exclusivity, choosing $\gamma$ between 2 and 3, and $\alpha$ between 0 and 1, as suggested by Broecheler et. al. We then annotate each vertex with a value in $[-1,1]$ uniformly at random to represent intrinsic opinions
+We use six edge types with various parameters to represent relationships in social networks with different combinations of abundance and exclusivity, choosing $\gamma$ between 2 and 3, and $\alpha$ between 0 and 1, as suggested by Broecheler et al. We then annotate each vertex with a value in $[-1,1]$ uniformly at random to represent local features indicating one political preference or the other.